VEER1205/RUBIX26_69_Binary-Beasts-/README.md

 * **Inventory Alerts:** Auto-alerts when Oxygen or critical meds drop below safe thresholds.

 ### 🌍 5.
 Public Portal
-* **City-Wide Map:** Real-time transparency on bed availability across all hospitals in the city.
+* **City-Wide Vacancy:** Real-time transparency on bed availability across all registered hospitals in the city.

 ---